 - In some more severe cases, conjunctivitis has also been associated with rosacea.

 The symptoms of rosacea can worsen with age and have triggers such as:

 - Hot drinks, including coffee and tea

 - Spicy foods

 - Sunburn (your skin can burn, but it can also trigger a reaction to the blood vessels underneath if you have rosacea)

 - General sensitivity to sunlight and/or temperature

-There are several things suggested to help with rosacea such as antibiotics, however they may take up to 6-12 weeks to clear rosacea however at least a third of these have the rosacea come back.
-Besides avoiding all triggers for your rosacea (which can be frustrating, near impossible and just plain annoying), One of the most effective ways to manage rosacea is by using only high quality, gentle, non-active products on your face.
+There are several things suggested to help with it such as antibiotics, however they may take up to 6-12 weeks to clear it however at least a third of these have the rosacea come back.
+Besides avoiding all triggers for your rosacea (which can be frustrating, near impossible and just plain annoying), One of the most effective ways to manage it is by using only high quality, gentle, non-active products on your face.
 Several topical creams and medications are available to specifically target the symptoms and causes of rosacea, depending on the “type” of rosacea.
 These could include medications like metronidazole (anti-bacterial), Ivermectin (anti-parasitic and anti-inflammatory properties) and other non-steroidal anti-inflammatories.
 Azelaic acid cream may be useful for reducing inflammation and also has skin lightening and anti-bacterial properties.
 Brimonidine gel may be used to reduce erythema (redness) by constricting the blood vessels in the face.

 Vascular laser and/or IPL treatments are beneficial for those that present with persistent telangiectasia.